New Jersey Child Custody Representation

 New Jersey family courts determine child custody based on many factors.
 These include your relationship with your children (both prior to and since the separation), your and your ex’s job responsibilities, each parent’s place of residence, if anyone has a criminal record, the parental fitness of your ex-spouse (or lack of it) and, in the case of older children, sometimes the children’s preferences and desires.
 Your relationship with your ex-spouse will also be considered, as many judges look to see how the parents are able to communicate and cooperate with one another regarding matters related to the wellbeing of the children – the court wants parents to be able to work at least fairly well together in raising their kids.

 An experienced child custody attorney in New Jersey can help you to formalize an already-made child custody agreement, work out such an agreement outside of court, or provide you with legal representation if you do need to litigate your custody dispute.
 The attorneys of Goldstein Law Group have a great deal of experience in dealing with child custody issues.
 The firm has offices conveniently located in both Metuchen in Middlesex County and Brielle, in Monmouth County.
 Our firm serves clients in Monmouth, Middlesex, Ocean, Somerset, and Union counties, as well as in other communities throughout the State of New Jersey.
 Goldstein Law Group specializes in family law matters and will help ensure you have access to your children, both now and in the future.
-Give us a call at 732-967-6777 or fill out our online form to request a free consultation with one of our knowledgeable attorneys.
+Give us a call at 732-967-6777 or fill out our online form to request a Free 10 Minute Case Evaluation* with one of our knowledgeable attorneys.